disclosure: we were sent this DVD for the purpose of review

-We love Chuggington in this house, Monkey has been a huge fan for a couple of years.
+We love Chuggington in this house, my son has been a huge fan for a couple of years.
 I think regular readers might have guessed as much considering we named our cat Brewster when he arrived last August!
-In fact, Monkey really wanted to call him Koko, but I didn’t want the cat to get a complex, and I’d spent 17 years having to tell people that my cat Roxy was a boy NOT a girl, and didn’t fancy doing that all over again!!
-Anyway, I digress, huge fans of Chuggington – that’s us, so when we were sent Chugger of the Year – a new DVD release, one little Monkey was very happy indeed.
+In fact, my son really wanted to call him Koko, but I didn’t want the cat to get a complex, and I’d spent 17 years having to tell people that my cat Roxy was a boy NOT a girl, and didn’t fancy doing that all over again!!
+Anyway, I digress, huge fans of Chuggington – that’s us, so when we were sent Chugger of the Year – a new DVD release, one little boy was very happy indeed.

 This new Chuggington DVD – Chugger of the Year, was released last month and features 7 of our favourite Chuggington episodes.

-So, a 3 and half year old Monkey looks at the DVD box to find out what is in treat for him.
+So, a 3 and my half-year-old son looks at the DVD box to find out what is in treat for him.

 As I mentioned earlier there are 7 episodes on this DVD: